mthpvg/mthpvg.github.io/_posts/2017-11-29-to-string-conversions.md

 obj.valueOf = null;

-String(obj)                  // foo
-JSON.stringify(obj)          // {"baz:"baz}
-obj.toString()               // foo

 obj + 'qux'                  // fooqux
 const arr = [obj, 'qux'];
 arr[0] + arr[1]              // fooqux
 ```
-Funny enough, or not, the concatenation with the `+` operator also uses `toString` as a fallback if `valueOf` is not available.
+Funny enough, or not, the concatenation with the `+` operator uses `toString` as a fallback if `valueOf` is not available.
-It's the exact opposite behavior as with the string conversion.
+It's the exact opposite behavior as with the string conversion by the `String` function.

 Source: http://www.adequatelygood.com/Object-to-Primitive-Conversions-in-JavaScript.html